vaba17/Image-processing-Techniques/README.md

 # Image-processing-Techniques
-# MATLAB
+* MATLAB

-Different Image Processing techniques to remove fog from images are encoded using matlab
+### Different Image Processing techniques to remove fog from images are encoded using MATLAB.

-#CLAHE
-#MIX_CLAHE
-#BILATERAL
-#TRILATERAL
+The techniques enclosed are:

+* CLAHE
+* MIX_CLAHE
+* BILATERAL
+* TRILATERAL